protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ### Contract
 The contract is a rule governing how this "game" is played.
 Accounts that break the contract can be punished in some way.
 Normally, it is the authority like the bank who creates this contract for all accounts.

 Because these ledgers are owned and managed by trusted agents like your bank, when you transfer the ownership of a few dollars (`-$4.00`) to buy a cup of coffee, the bank needs to be consistent and update its ledger with new money that the cafe owner now owns (`+$4.00`).
-Because both your and the cafe owner's ledgers are not visible to both of you and the `$4.00` money is purely digital, there is nothing to gaurantee that the bank to mistakenly update the ledger with the incorrect value.
+Because both your and the cafe owner's ledgers are not visible to both of you and the `$4.00` money is purely digital, there is nothing to guarantee that the bank to mistakenly update the ledger with the incorrect value.

 > **💡 Your bank owes you**
 > If you have a saving account with some money in it, you might be loaning